dotnetrdf/docs/src/latest/docs/user_guide/Tools-rdfEditor.md

 {{http://www.dotnetrdf.org/images/screenshots/editor_appearance.jpg|rdfEditor - Customize Appearance}}

-For information on advanced customisation see [[Advanced Settings|Tools-rdfEditor-Advanced-Settings]]
+For information on advanced customisation see [Advanced Settings](Tools-rdfEditor-Advanced-Settings.md)

 ### Converting between Formats

 You can convert from one RDF format to another like so:

-# Switch to the tab containing the document you want to convert from.
+  1. Switch to the tab containing the document you want to convert from.
 This must be a valid RDF document as reported by the editor.
-# Go to `File > Save With...` and select one of the supported formats
+  1. Go to `File > Save With...` and select one of the supported formats
-# A new tab will be opened with the document converted to the destination format
+  1. A new tab will be opened with the document converted to the destination format

 If you want to customize the conversion you can do so by first checking `File > Save With... > Prompt for Advanced Writer Options?`.
 With this option enabled rdfEditor will bring up a dialogue when you request a conversion allowing you to configure options as desired.